danmackie/reactnd-ucards/readme.md

     },
 ```

 This application could certainly be enhanced (such as enabling deletion support for decks and cards), but as of right now it delivers on the requirements for the Udacity React Nanodegree.
-It also uses Material Design Paper as component styling.
+It also uses [Material Design Paper](https://reactnativepaper.com/) for component styling.

 ## Platforms